 We are not aware currently of any browsers that do not work with Shibboleth or MIT Touchstone.

-If you are aware of a browser that does not work well with Shibboleth or the MIT Touchstone login pages please contact the MIT computing help desk.
+If you are aware of a browser that does not work well with Shibboleth or the MIT Touchstone login pages, contact the IS&T Service Desk.

 Yes, you must have cookies enabled in your browser in order to use Shibboleth and MIT Touchstone.